iO-Academy/23-aug-pairs/README.md

-# year-cohort-projectName (eg: 22-jul-projectName)
+# 23-aug-pairs

-project template repo
+A JavaScript game.